 What If Things Change?
 Cell Coverage in the Catskills

-You can often get cell coverage up high, and it’s a little better at many of the summits.
+You can often get cell coverage up high, and it’s a little better on many of the summits.
 But it can also be weird.
-For example, there’s decent cell coverage in the Moonhaw Road parking area, which is in a clove, but coverage drops as you climb Friday Mountain.
-Then it comes back.
+For example, in the Catskills, there’s decent cell coverage in the Moonhaw Road parking area, which is in a clove, but coverage drops as you climb Friday Mountain.
+Then it returns.
 Then it drops again.
 And so on.

-If things change — especially if your hike route plan changes — let your contact know at the first opportunity.
-Never assume you’ll have cell service five minutes from wherever you are.
-Your plan has already changed once, and you do not know what’s going to happen later.
+If things change — especially if you alter your planned route — let your contact know at the first opportunity.
+Never assume you’ll have cell service five minutes from where you are.
+Your plan has already changed once.
+You do not know what’s going to happen later.